 In recent years veganism has gotten more and more popular.
 Studies have shown that it not only has a positive impact on our health but also on the environment.
 When thinking of veganism most people immediately think about food.
 But a diet isn’t the only thing that can be vegan.
-Veganism has also become prominent in other areas such as makeup.
+Veganism has also become prominent in other areas such as makeup and fashion.

 A lot of beauty brands are also bringing out vegan makeup lines, and some brands are even turning completely vegan.

 In this article, we will take a look at veganism in the fashion industry.
 Is it actually as good as people believe it to be or are there also negative aspects to vegan fashion?

 Let’s start off with the most important question here: what is vegan fashion?

 Vegan fashion is a fashion that is only made of plant-based materials.
 No animal product or animal by-products are used for the creation of the clothing.
 Technically veganism in fashion is not something new.
 For ages, plant-based materials have been used to create clothing, for example, cotton.

 While it is often assumed that vegan and cruelty-free are the same, this is not necessarily true.
 A product can be completely vegan, but not cruelty-free because it has been tested on animals.
 This also works the other way around.
 A cruelty-free product does not mean that it is completely vegan.
 It can still have animal products in it.
 However, this is primarily an issue in the makeup industry.
 In the fashion industry, the products are not, and have never been tested on animals, and therefore, both terms are used interchangeably.